 - Acts as a natural hair dye: Some people use black tea to refresh darker hair colors, says Kingsley.
 Using black tea as a natural alternative to give extra black color to your hair is a great way to revive a color between sessions.

-- Fights hair loss: The caffeine and polyphenols in green tea have been shown to improve hair loss.
+- Fights hair loss: The caffeine and polyphenols in green tea may improve hair loss.
 Jaliman cites that studies have also demonstrated that Epigallocatechin-3-gallate, or EGCG, (found in green tea) can play a role in helping those with alopecia.
+However, it is important to remember tea rinses aren't a substitute for seeking medical attention for hair loss, which can be a sign of an underlying medical condition.

 - Enhances shine: Anecdotal evidence suggests that green and black tea can lend luster to dull strands.